88lexd/lexd-solutions/aws-wordpress/3-app-configuration/wordpress-helm/README.md

 See my blog here to know more: https://lexdsolutions.com/2021/09/deploying-wordpress-and-mysql-on-kubernetes-using-helm-chart/

-# Important Update as of December 2021
-Since December 2021, I have started moving away from MicroK8s that uses a NFS backend for persistent storage to using a 3 node K8s cluster that is built using kubeadm.

-The new cluster is also configured to use GluserFS to provide High Availability when compared to a single MicroK8s node.

-The old Helm templates are now moved into the directory called `templates_old`

 # How to Deploy this Helm Chart
 First copy the helm chart over to the remote server (unless local kubectl is configured to connect to remote server)